 Through her collaborations with the Faculty staff and students, Angela explored parallels between nursing and her own field of practice, realising similarities between nursing fundamentals and textile ones and how both fields have foundations from which everything begins.
 In her first Parallel Practices blog post on the Crafts Council website Angela wrote: 'I think of warping up, casting on, even threading a needle.
 All first steps that we can sometimes take for granted but out of which everything else comes into being.
 How in both fields we need a proper grasp of these things before we can become well practiced – I notice the link here between the hand and the grasp.
 Perhaps, in this respect, textile makers and nursing students both need to become properly "handy"'.

 At the beginning of November 2016, Angela began a project called Patching up, which ran throughout her six-month residency and culminated in an exhibition of finished works.
 For Patching up, students were asked to bring along a valued object in need of repair and, through a process of discussion, reflection and negotiation, they developed a care plan for the object and they continue the repair in their own time.
-There is a blog on the King's website that features contributions from students across the faculty, their photos and their reflections on what the process means for them.

 Explaining the thinking behind the project, Angela said that 'our emphasis was on visible repairs, which is where the phrase "patching up" comes in.
 Together we could reflect on what it means to repair, but also we realised that we cannot always return something to its original state.
 A "patched up" jumper is always a jumper, but a "patched up" porcelain cup might no longer serve as a functioning tea cup, instead, an interesting repair might shift it into a very different category…something to be admired, but no longer safe to drink from.'